New Build Lawn Guide: Fixing Builder-Grade Soil and Thin Grass

 Step-by-Step Guide to Topdressing Your New Home Lawn

-Topdressing is the practice of adding a thin layer of high-quality soil or compost to improve existing soil quality.
+Topdressing adds a thin layer of high-quality soil or compost to improve existing soil quality.
 Follow these steps for effective topdressing.

 - Choose Quality Soil: Select a soil mix that is rich in organic material to ensure it nourishes the grass.